Intrenion/Milcraft/doctrine/makers-of-modern-strategy.md

 Identify the decisive point and concentrate the main effort there.

 **Outcome**
-Military action produces greater effect with the available force.
+Military action produces a greater effect with the available force.

 Chapter: The Expansion of War - Jomini

-## Practice 7: Make military action serve political purpose
+## Practice 7: Make military action serve a political purpose

 **Problem**
 Military success has little value when it does not support the political goal.